Carlsen Verlag: History

 Currently, Carlsen is one of the big three German comic book publishers, and in the top 10 for children's book publications.
 The Danish Carlsen Verlag, from which the publisher had originally come, belonged to Bonnier earlier as well, and has gotten more income since becoming part of the Egmont Foundation in 2007.
 As a result, the name-sharing publishers in Denmark and Germany are no longer connected to each other as companies.

 In spring 2008, the joint-venture Chicken House Deutschland (Germany) was founded by Carlsen along with the British children's book publisherThe Chicken House, belonging to US-based Scholastic Corporation.
 In 2011 Carlsen took over the Oetinger Publishing Group of Xenos Publishing Society and affiliated with its label Nelson Verlag (Publisher).

 In 2012, Carlsen absorbed *Terzio*, which also owns the famous "Ritter Rost" stories.
 Musical books about other themes appear in this program sector alongside many other successful musical books with the rusty heroes of the play room.

 In spring 2013, Carlsen began two labels, in which exclusive digital books were published: tearjerkers and compelling youth & young adult fantasy from popular genres such as paranormal romance, coming-of-age, and New Adult.
 Instant Books, which would end up being discontinued again, were for fast and easy reading before all the adult readers with a passion for 'Thrill' and 'Romance'.
 In the first year, only select print titles were accepted regularly in the Carlsen Verlag Pocketbook Program, appearing between all novels of the label as well as printed issues through the Print-on-Demand program.

 In spring 2014, Carlsen launched the new label King's Children Publishing (Königskinder Verlag), publishing books for children up to 12 years, young adult books and crossover titles.
 Barbara König took over the leadership of the sub-publisher, who had taken responsibility of the narratival hard cover program in children's and young adult literature.
 The program started with the novel Anders by Andreas Steinhöfel.
 Books from the program were critically acclaimed and received four nominations for the Deutscher Jugendliteraturpreis.
-At the end of September 2017, Carlsen Verlag announced that they were discontinuing the *Königskinder* due to the sales figures; after that 42 titels were released in Spring 2018.
+At the end of September 2017, Carlsen Verlag announced that they were discontinuing the *Königskinder* due to the sales figures; after that 42 titles were released in Spring 2018.

 Also in spring 2014, Carlsen launched the new adventure series LeYo! and with the LeYo! books came the greenlight for the first multimedia library for children.

 Carlsen Verlag absorbed Lappan Publishing in January 2015, which had previously belonged to Salzer Holding GmbH.
 The comics section is still being worked on by Oldenburg.

 The publisher was awarded with the Virenschleuder-Preis at the 2016 Frankfurt Bookfair.

 Starting from October 2016 there was another digital label by the name Dark Diamonds in the New Adult Fantasy sector.
 An older target group was addressed with the release of Dark Diamonds for the fantasy and romance genres.
 By that time both labels combined and ran under the printing brand.